Chengannur

 Chengannur (/ml/) is a municipality in the Alappuzha district of Kerala, India.
-It is located 43 km south east of the district headquarters in Alappuzha and about 117 km north of the state capital Thiruvananthapuram.
+It is located 43 km southeast of the district headquarters in Alappuzha and about 117 km north of the state capital Thiruvananthapuram.
+Although Chengannur is part of Alappuzha district, it lies closer to the other district headquarters Pathanamthitta, about 24 km to its northwest.
 As per the 2011 Indian census, Chengannur has a population of 23,466 people, and a population density of 1607 /sqkm.

 Today, Chengannur is a primary economic and cultural hub of the Onattukara region.
 The town is noted for the Chengannur Mahadeva Temple and the Old Syrian Church of the ancient St. Thomas Christians community.
 It is also a major point for pilgrims to the Sabarimala Temple, and thus has been described as "The Gateway to Sabarimala".

 Etymology

 The name Chengannur (chem-kunnu-ur/oor) is derived from the words 'chem' (Malayalam) which means red, 'kunnu' (Malayalam) which means hill and 'ur/oor' (Malayalam) meaning land.
 It means the land of red hills.
 The red soil of Chengannur was different from the soil of nearby regions of Mavelikara and Kuttanad.